America Ferrera and John Paul Lederach

 Ms. Tippett: That’s another un-American statement of yours.

 Mr. Lederach: It’s not the quantity.
-It is — so the critical mass, actually, in physics, it’s not the quantity.
+So the critical mass, actually, in physics, it’s not the quantity.
 It’s the quality of a particular interaction that creates the replication of energy.
 But we have under-attended to — this is what was so brilliant in what you were just saying there — we’ve under-attended to creating the quality that recuperates the trust that we need to build what you call, Krista, the connective tissue.

 [music: “Riddle Me This” by Rhian Sheehan]